 - You may need additional training.

 - If you work with corporate clients or large companies, you may need a professional space to meet with clients.

 - Your business may involve a lot of travel to accommodate remote clients.

 - It can take time to establish a reputation and see profits from your business.

-- Having the proper degrees, certifications and licensing is highly recommended.
+- Having the proper degrees, certifications and licensing are highly recommended.

 Recommended Resources for Starting a Project Management Business

 Part of being successful when starting a project management business is arming yourself with as much information as possible to streamline the process and help get you off on the right path.
 The resources below will provide tips that will help you with your project management business.

 Once you have completed your research and gathering background information, it is time to launch your business.